shermaes/challende-frontend/README.md

 For it to run as expected, you need to have Laragon installed.
 SQLyog is needed so you can create the schema where you will be working. (categories).

-Now, clone this frontend repository into your local and open your terminal so you can use the following command:
+Now, clone this frontend repository into your local and open your terminal so you can use the following command (please check that you have npm installed first):

 ```bash
 npm install